-Risks relating to the COVID-19 Pandemic
+Risks relating to Pandemics

 Pandemics, epidemics or outbreaks of an infectious disease could have an adverse impact on our results, business, financial condition or liquidity, and could result in changes to the way we operate.
-The COVID-19 pandemic and the measures imposed by governments around the world have disrupted the global economy, financial markets, supply chains, business activity and productivity in unprecedented ways.
-Additional risks are emerging around governments' withdrawal of COVID-19 pandemic support measures, and how they will seek to finance the unprecedented level of support.
-The worsening of the economic and market conditions caused by the COVID-19 pandemic, and impact on Clients, industries and individual countries could have a material adverse effect on our businesses including sales, fee income, investment performance, expenses, results of operations, corporate reputation and financial condition.
+Pandemics and measures imposed by governments around the world could disrupt the global economy, financial markets, supply chains, business activity and productivity.
+The potential worsening of the economic and market conditions caused by pandemics, and impact on Clients, industries and individual countries could have a material adverse effect on our businesses including sales, fee income, investment performance, expenses, results of operations, corporate reputation and financial condition.
 Sustained adverse effects could negatively impact profitability and also make it difficult for us to access capital markets, could impact our liquidity and capital position, or may result in downgrades in our credit ratings.
-These actions may also have the effect of heightening many of the other risks described in the section entitled "Risk Factors" in this document and "J - Risk Management" in our 2022 MD&A.This includes, but is not limited to:
+These actions may also have the effect of heightening many of the other risks described in the section entitled "Risk Factors" in this document and "K - Risk Management" in our 2023 MD&A. This includes, but is not limited to:

-- Market risks, such as equity, interest rates and spread, real estate, and foreign currency risks, including impact on fee income; - Insurance risk, including higher than expected mortality and, morbidity claims and adverse policyholder behaviour including but not limited to higher than expected policy lapses, withdrawals, and surrenders; - · Credit risk, including defaults, impairments and downgrades; - Business and strategic risk including economic and political risk, business strategy implementation risk, distribution risk, expense risk, changes in Client behaviour, sales, investment performance, and changes in legal and regulatory environment; - Operational risk, including information security and privacy risk, human resources risks, regulatory compliance, legal and conduct risk, information technology risk, processing risk, third-party risk, and business disruption risk, and change

-- management risk with the need to quickly implement and execute new programs and procedures to support Clients, advisors, employees, products, and services; and - Liquidity risk including collateral, and payment deferrals on invested assets or policyholder insurance premium impacts.
+- Market risks, such as equity, interest rates and spread, real estate, and foreign currency risks, including impact on fee income: - Insurance risk, including higher than expected mortality and, morbidity claims and adverse policyholder behaviour including but not limited to higher than expected policy lapses, withdrawals, and surrenders; - Credit risk, including defaults, impairments and downgrades; - Business and strategic risk including economic and geopolitical risk, business strategy implementation risk, distribution risk, expense risk, changes in Client behaviour, sales, investment performance, and changes in legal and regulatory environment; - Operational risk, including information security and privacy risk, human resources risks, regulatory compliance, legal and conduct risk, information technology risk, processing risk, third-party risk, and business disruption risk, and change management risk with the need to quickly implement and execute new programs and procedures to support Clients, advisors, employees, products, and services; and - · Liquidity risk including collateral, and payment deferrals on invested assets or policyholder insurance premium impacts.